csoftxyz/RIA_EISA/README.md

 - Python script: [`z3_juno_visualization.py`](./z3_juno_visualization.py)
 - Output image: [`z3_juno_visualization.png`](./z3_juno_visualization.png)

+The visualization shows:
+- Left: 3D projection of the Z₃ L₄₄ vacuum lattice vectors with the effective filtering axis.
+- Right: Parameter surface of the correction formula, highlighting the Z₃ prediction (red dot) and JUNO measurement (orange cross) nearly overlapping.

 **Decisive future test**: JUNO will reach ~0.3% precision on sin²θ₁₂ by 2030.
 At that precision, the Z₃ prediction 0.30830 and current central value 0.3092 would be distinguishable at ~3σ, providing a sharp pass/fail test.

 (See also: `z3_pmns.py`, `Z3_Neutrino_Hunter.py`, `Z3_Universe_Solver.py` and related derivation notes)